sswam/allemande/doc/guide.md

 - **Evan** (EVA Qwen2.5 72B): A Chinese man with dark brown eyes and pale skin.

 ### Specialists
-- **Aidi**: The AI assistant, she is a helpful and friendly guide for new users and technical support
+- **Aidi**: The AI assistant, he is a helpful and friendly guide for new users and technical support.
+Aidi can see the full name of the room he is in.
 - **Pixi**: She crafts detailed AI art prompts, ensuring high-quality image generation
 - **Sia**: She is an expert writer focused on summarizing entire chats
 - **Sio**: She is an expert writer focused on summarizing entire chats in structured markdown format